The iconic Iceland’s Golden Circle tour – self-drive itinerary.

 Hiring a car in Iceland.

-Hiring a car in Iceland is very straightforward and it’s a myth that it is extremely expensive.
-It is actually very affordable if booked in advance.
-It’s best to hire a 4WD car if you want to explore the mainland or plan any hiking trails.
+Hiring a car in Iceland is very straightforward and it’s a myth that it is costly.
+It is very affordable if booked in advance.
+It’s best to hire a 4WD vehicle if you want to explore the mainland or plan to hike on any trails.
 I searched for the best deals on Rentalcars.com and finally hired a luxury Discovery from Europcar.
-I always purchased a full coverage, even though Iceland is extremely safe and vehicle theft rate is very low.
-The number of car thefts in Iceland is roughly 30 per year!

 Our Golden Circle tour itinerary: